sashadev-sky/ADT-Guide/README.md

     - This creates the highest chance of uniform distribution because there is no pattern to the output, although there is still the chance of a hash collision.
     - We want to use a Hash Set over an array-based set most of the time.
   - **Although it isn’t particularly compact (requires preallocation of memory), it provides near constant time insertion and removal in the average case.**

+### Usefulness
+- The Hash Set is useful if you want to ensure absolutely no duplicates - Hash Maps can have duplicate values (but not keys).
-  - Unfortunately, the edge cases of Hash Set (and Hash Table - up next) performance are significant.
-They are comprised of pre-allocated buckets of fixed size, and due to speed requirements of typical non-cryptographic hash functions, collisions are inevitable.
+- **Not ideal for runtime operations**: unfortunately, the edge cases of Hash Set (and Hash Table - up next) performance are significant, the cases are inevitable, and the methods for dealing with them require some runtime tuning.
+  - They are comprised of pre-allocated buckets of fixed size, and due to speed requirements of typical non-cryptographic hash functions, collisions are inevitable.
   - <details><summary><strong>There are a number of different ways of handling collisions</strong></summary>
         <ol>
           <li><strong>Chaining</strong>: In this case, collisions are resolved by using a second data structure (such as a <strong>linked list</strong>) to compare elements when a collision is found.
             <ul>